CuriousLearner/django-phone-verify/README.rst

 Salient Features
 ----------------

-- Lets you verify phone numbers via SMS.
+- Let's devs verify phone numbers via SMS.
-- Extensibility to provide tokens with varying length.
+- Extensibility to provide tokens with varying lengths.
 - Comes with Twilio already integrated.
 - Set expiration time on tokens.
 - Provides an interface for writing custom SMS sending backend for easy extensibility.
-- Does not mess-up with existing ``AUTH_USER_MODEL`` at all.
+- Does not mess up with existing ``AUTH_USER_MODEL`` at all.
-- Can be used for a number of potential use-cases, and not just auth.
+- Can be used for several potential use-cases, and not just auth.
 - Provides ready endpoints for sending SMS and verification (See `api_endpoints.rst`_).

 .. _api_endpoints.rst: https://github.com/CuriousLearner/django-phone-verify/blob/master/phone_verify/docs/api_endpoints.rst